t-rappos/auction-system/doc/srs.md

 ### 3.5 Design and Implementation Constraints / Assumptions

-- Security issues can be ignored due to trivial nature of software, user account should be designed to be replaced by a secure system after this project is complete.
+- Security issues can be largely ignored due to trivial nature of software.
-- User account verification can be ignored since this is a prototypical live website
 - The items used in this system are trivial, allowing items to be created by any user.
 In a video game system the items would have been obtained via the game before hand, or in a real-life bidding system a sold item would have to be verified as received (by the recipient) otherwise the sellers credibility would be devalued etc...

 ## 3.5 Non-functional Requirements